Razadan1/My_revision/0x00-Shell_navigation/alx-low_level_programming/Gcc_compiler.md

 # GCC Compiler
-:wave: Hi there!!!. let's discuss GCC as a compiling tool :smiling:
+:wave: Hi there!!!. let's discuss GCC as a compiling tool. :smiley:

 # What is GCC
-GCC acronym (GNU Compiler Collection).
-It is a compiler for C programming language and it is primarily used to compile source codes written in C to a machine code or executable file.
+GCC (GNU Compiler Collection) is a compiler for C programming language and it is primarily used to compile source codes written in C to a machine code or executable file.
 There are various types of G compilers for different languages, they are as listed:>
 - GCC: The C compiler
 - G++: The C++ compiler
 - Gfortran: The Fortran Compiler
 - Gnat: The Ada compiler

-GCC provides a range of optimization options, debugging tools and other features to help developers generate efficient and optimized machine code for different target platforms.
+GCC provides a range of optimization options, debugging tools, and other features to help developers generate efficient and optimized machine code for different target platforms.

 # What is a Compiler
-A compiler is a software tool that translates a source code to a machine code.
-It translates a high level programming language into machine code or a lower-level language that can be executed by a Computer Centralp processing Unit (CPU).
+A compiler is a software tool that translates or interprets a source code to a machine code.
+It translates a high-level programming language into machine code or a lower-level language that can be executed by a Computer's Central Processing Unit (CPU).

 It takes human-readable code written in programming languages like C, C++, Java, Python, or more and converts it to a form that a computer can understand and execute.
 ##### The Compilation process typically involves several steps: